Beaver Valley Mall: Late 20th Century

+21st Century - Present

+In 2006, when The May Department Stores Company was purchased by Cincinnati based Federated Department Stores, the Kaufmann's location transitioned to Macy's.
+Dick's Sporting Goods became the fifth anchor in 2007.
+The store was built in between JCPenney and Boscov's.

 The later 2010s saw several storied traditional department store retailers update their brick-and-mortar formats after being encroached upon to a degree by several digital retailers in recent years.

 In June 2016, It was announced Sears would shutter as part of an ongoing decision to phase out of their traditional brick-and-mortar format.

-In 2017, it was announced that Rural King would begin transforming the previous Sears outpost and open sometime during the next spring.
+In 2017, it was announced that Rural King would begin renovating the previous Sears building and would open the following spring.
 On March 25, 2018, Rural King held a grand opening for its Beaver Valley Mall store.

-In 2017, Macy's, which also retains several much larger outposts nearby, announced that after a strategy had been elected by them to solely focus on their highest achieving outposts that they have selected against staying on at this regional shopping center as well.
+Former Children's Place, and Disney Store.

+On January 3, 2017, it was announced that Macy's would be closing their store at the mall as part of a plan of closing 68 underperforming stores nationwide.
+The store would close on March 26, 2017.

-In 2018, it was announced that the previous Macy's outpost will be reconstructed into a new development called The Shops at Beaver Valley Mall, which was set to include additional retail, restaurants, as well as additional space for office, medical or other services by 2020.
+In 2018, it was announced that the former Macy's building would be redeveloped into a new development called The Shops at Beaver Valley Mall, which was set to include additional retail, restaurants, as well as additional space for office, medical or other services by 2020.
 This development was postponed by the COVID-19 pandemic, and instead it was converted into a U-Haul self storage center and the opening of a Firehouse Subs.

 On April 3, 2025, the mall's only arcade, Aces Breakaway and Play, shut its doors after more than 30 years of being open in the mall.

 On June 5, 2025, it was announced that JCPenney would be closing at the mall on September 17, 2025, leaving Boscov's as the only tenant from the 1990s left.

+On March 29, 2026, it was announced that Dick's Sporting Goods would be closing their store at the mall on April 25, 2026, leaving Boscov's and Rural King as the mall's last traditional anchor tenants.

 Chi-Chi's hepatitis A outbreak

 Beaver Valley Mall was the scene of the largest hepatitis A outbreak in U.S. history when 660 people contracted the virus and four people died after eating at the Chi-Chi's Mexican restaurant in October and November 2003.
 After a long investigation, it was discovered that scallions imported from Mexico were the cause of the outbreak.
-The outbreak did not affect restaurants that were not connected to the main mall, but did affect the food court tenants for a period of time as well as putting all of Chi-Chi's locations out of business.
+The outbreak did not affect restaurants that were not connected to the main mall, but did affect the food court tenants for a period of time.